HandOfGod94/jacoco-cov-badge-maven-plugin/CONTRIBUTING.md

 ## Technical Overview
-This section comprises of a brief on technical aspects of the project such as the coding structure, base idea and dependencies used to create it.
+This section comprises of a brief on technical aspects of the project describing the directory structure and base idea used to create it.

 ### Base Idea
 The base idea is to use a `freemarker` template which has a mock `svg` file and